github-education-resources/classroom/README.md

 ---

-Starting today, GitHub Classroom will be developed internally alongside GitHub.com.
+Moving forwards, GitHub Classroom will be developed internally alongside GitHub.com.
 As a result, we’re archiving the open source repository.
 This represents a significant “growing up” moment for GitHub Classroom as we strive to offer you the best education tools possible.

 We’re making this decision for a few important reasons: